isabella232/intel-blogposts/KongMesh+IntelIceLake/Kong Mesh_Intel_IceLake.md

 Service Mesh is an infrastructure layer that has become a common architectural pattern for intra-service transparent communication.

-By combining Kubernetes, a container orchestration framework, you can form a powerful platform for your microservices cluster, addressing the typical technical requirements that occur in highly distributed environments.
+By combining [Kubernetes](https://kubernetes.io) a container orchestration framework, you can form a powerful platform for your microservices cluster, addressing the typical technical requirements that occur in highly distributed environments.

 A service mesh is implemented through a sidecar configuration, or proxy instance, for each service instance.
 The proxy controls interservice communications, security, and monitoring.